thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 If you operate a pure static site (did someone say [JAMstack]()?), you can utilise Stripe's [client-only Checkout]() functionality.
 In this case you store your product details in Stripe, so Stripe itself can perform the server-side validation.
 You can see some examples of this using Gatsby on my [GitHub]().

-Back to the topic at hand, in this example, we want to allow customers to specify a custom amount they want to donate, however we want to set some limits which we specify in `./config/index.ts`:
+Back to the topic at hand: in this example, we want to allow customers to specify a custom amount they want to donate, however we want to set some limits which we specify in `./config/index.ts`:

 ```ts
 export const CURRENCY = "usd";